xAbdx/singleton-design-pattern/README.md

 The problem is:
-I have a website page that is not anybody have the access to enter it, except the admin (an admin web page for delete and update for users), so I have to use a singleton method in order to make that thing happen.
+I have a website page that is not anybody have the access to enter it, except the admin (an admin web page for delete and update users), so I have to use a singleton method in order to make that thing happen.